Medically reviewed by Drugs.com. Last updated on Sep 13, 2020.

 • Appropriate use: Should only be used on herpes labialis on the lips and face; because no data are available, application to mucous membranes is not recommended.
 Avoid application in or near eyes since it may cause irritation.

-Reduction in virus shedding, negative cultures for herpesvirus; resolution of pain and healing of cold sore lesion
+Resolution of symptoms and healing of cold sore lesion

 More about penciclovir topical